-Parallel implementation of the CCBA for mesh generation SAN DIEGO STATE UNIVERSITY E.D.
+Parallel implementation of the CCBA for mesh generation E.D.
 Batista, J.S.
 Otto and J.E.
-Castillo Computational Science Research Center, SDSU dbatista@sciences.sdsu.edu Abstract In this work we extend the CCBA to produce a parallel-iteratively mesh generator.
+Castillo Computational Science Research Center, SDSU dbatista@sciences.sdsu.edu 1.- Abstract In this work we extend the CCBA to produce a parallel-iteratively mesh generator.
 The CCBA or Convex-Combination-Based-Algorithm (presented in ACSESS 2007) uses a mesh-size function and convex combinations on local polytopes to change the position of the nodes of an initial mesh.
 This process is repeated iteratively and stops when the max norm between two consecutives meshes is smaller than a given threshold.
 The parallelization is obtained by dividing the initial mesh into as many submeshes as processors available and dealing with each submesh in a different processor.
-This so-called mesh decomposition does not depend on the physical domain of the problem, which is the main difference and the main advantage over domain decomposition-like techniques for parallelization.
+This so-called mesh decomposition technique does not depend on the physical domain of the problem, which is the main difference and the main advantage over domain decomposition-like techniques for parallelization.
 We also present a way to reduce overhead while preserving the property of non-folding of the original sequential algorithm.
-Several examples of 2D meshes on complex domains show the potential of the technique for constructing non-uniform quad meshes. ССВА where We start with an initial grid constructed over the domain, Ω .
+Examples of 2D meshes show the potential of the technique for constructing non-uniform quad meshes.
+2.- CCBA We start with an initial grid constructed over the domain, Ω .
 Then, for each point, p, of the mesh we consider a convex polytope $V \subset \Omega$ that contains p.
-If V is generated from points v. then, p is updated according to $$\hat{\sigma} = \sum{j=1}^{n} \lambda{j}(p) v{j}$$ where λ{i} are estimated with the mesh-size function f.
+If V is generated from points v_j then, p is updated according to $$\hat{p} = \sum{j=1}^{n} \lambda_j (p) v_j \tag{1}$$ where λ_i are estimated with the mesh-size function f, f > 0.

 Since (1) defines a local convex combination mapping that maps V into a convex closed region, then (1) is one-to-one, and $\hat{p} \in V$.
-Moreover, $\hat{p} \notin \partial V$ because f > 0 and, in turn, $\lambda_i > 0$.
+Moreover, $\hat{p} \notin \partial V$ because f > 0 and, in turn, $\lambda_j > 0$.
 This property guarantees that non-folding will be produced.
-The mesh-size function processor 1 The mesh-size function, f, is a positive function defined on Ω .
+2.1.- The mesh-size function The mesh-size function, f, is a positive function defined on Ω .
 Hence, f is independent of the numbers of points of the grid, which provides simplicity and versatility to the model.
 For regions of high density, the mesh-size function f has small values, whereas for regions of small density, f has bigger values.
 The mesh-size function can be obtained through different ways: given a priori, based on the geometry of Ω , based on errors from differential equations or combination of these, for mention just a few.
-Example 1 shows a mesh-size function, f_1 , obtained from
+3.- Parallelization Because calculations in the convex-combination based algorithm are done locally, the CCBA can be easily parallelized.
+We work with a SIMD (Singular Instruction Multiple Data) problem and we consider the following information as input values: - P_t : total number of processors to be used, - n: rows of the grid, - m: columns of the grid.